 Caring for Ankle Pain

-For immediate at-home treatment of ankle pain, the RICE method is recommended.
+As per causes and symptoms for immediate at home treatment of ankle pain, the RICE method is recommended.
 This includes:

 avoid putting weight on your ankle.
 Try to move as little as possible for the first few days.
 Use crutches or a cane if you have to walk or move.

 Begin by putting a bag of ice on your ankle for at least 20 minutes at a time.
 Do this three to five times a day for three days after the injury.
 This helps reduce swelling and numb pain.
 Give yourself about 90 minutes between icing sessions.

 Wrap your injured ankle with an elastic bandage, like an ACE bandage.
 Do not wrap it so tightly that your ankle becomes numb or that your toes turn blue.